FarPay/ApiDoc/Example/AttachPaymentToInvoice/Readme.md

 The process has the following major steps, that are described in details later in this document:

 1. Create an `Order`, expressing the `amount` and `currency` of the payment.
-FarPay returns the order with a unique `Order.Token`
+It is important that *no customer* is set in the order.
+FarPay returns the order with a unique
+   `Order.Token`
 2. Send the `Order.UserUrl` to the paying user/customer, so they can complete the payment.
 3. On payment completion, the order transitions `Order.OrderState` from `New` to `PendingCustomerNumber`'